Kublai Khan: Emperor of the Yuan dynasty

 Kublai Khan considered China his main base, realizing within a decade of his enthronement as Great Khan that he needed to concentrate on governing there.
 From the beginning of his reign, he adopted Chinese political and cultural models and worked to minimize the influences of regional lords, who had held immense power before and during the Song dynasty.
 Kublai heavily relied on his Chinese advisers until about 1276.
 He had many Han Chinese advisers, such as Liu Bingzhong and Xu Heng, and employed many Buddhist Uyghurs, some of whom were resident commissioners running Chinese districts.

 Kublai also appointed the Sakya lama Drogön Chögyal Phagpa ("the Phags pa Lama") his Imperial Preceptor, giving him power over all the empire's Buddhist monks.
 In 1270, after the Phags pa Lama created the 'Phags-pa script, he was promoted to imperial preceptor.
-Kublai established the Supreme Control Commission under the Phags pa Lama to administer affairs of Tibetan and Chinese monks.
+Kublai established the Supreme Control Commission under the Phags pa Lama to administer the affairs of Tibetan and Chinese monks.
 During Phagspa's absence in Tibet, the Tibetan monk Sangha rose to high office and had the office renamed the Commission for Buddhist and Tibetan Affairs.
 In 1286, Sangha became the dynasty's chief fiscal officer.
 However, their corruption later embittered Kublai, and he later relied wholly on younger Mongol aristocrats.
 Antong of the Jalairs and Bayan of the Baarin served as grand councillors from 1265, and Oz-temur of the Arulad headed the censorate.
 Borokhula's descendant, Ochicher, headed a kheshig (Mongolian imperial guard) and the palace provision commission.

-In the eighth year of Zhiyuan (1271), Kublai officially created the Yuan dynasty and proclaimed the capital as Dadu (大都 (Ta-tu, Grand Capital), known as Khanbaliq or Daidu to the Mongols, at modern-day Beijing) the following year.
+In the eighth year of Zhiyuan (1271), Kublai officially created the Yuan dynasty and proclaimed the capital as Dadu (大都 (Ta-tu, Grand Capital), known as Khanbaliq or Daidu to the Mongols, modern Beijing) the following year.
 His summer capital was in Shangdu (上都 (Upper Capital), also called Xanadu, near what today is Dolon Nor).
 To unify China, Kublai began a massive offensive against the remnants of the Southern Song in 1274 and finally destroyed the Song in 1279, unifying the country at last at the Battle of Yamen where the last Song Emperor Zhao Bing committed suicide by jumping into the sea and ending the Song dynasty.